askgeo/askgeo/README.md

-- :droplet: Hi, I'm a water scientist interested in how nitrogen and carbon respond to different states of hydrologic connectivity.
+- :droplet: Hi, I'm a water scientist interested in how nitrogen and carbon respond to different states of hydrologic connectivity!
-- :earth_asia: I've enjoyed building skills in statistical models, satellite remote sensing, GIS, and numerical models
+- :earth_asia: I enjoy answering questions using reactive transport modeling, satellite remote sensing, GIS, and statistical models.
 - 🌱 I’m currently building skills in Python and R.
 - 📫 contact me at @geoabby | https://askgeo.github.io/